Trio of carnauba straw baskets with lids, in yellow

 Story that tells

-The baskets, called "cofos" by the old fishermen, are made from the fiber of the carnauba palm and generate income for families in Ilha Grande de Santa Isabel, in the Delta of Parnaíba, Brazil, supporting these families’ ability to remain in the region.
+The baskets, known as "cofos" by fishermen, are made from the fibers of the carnauba palm and provide income for families in Ilha Grande de Santa Isabel, in the Parnaíba Delta, Brazil, helping them to remain in the region.

-The fiber is sustainably harvested and woven by women aged 15 to 65, who organize themselves into artisan associations.
+The fiber is sustainably harvested and woven by women between the ages of 15 and 65, who organize themselves into artisan associations.

-The carnauba weaving technique has Indigenous origins and is passed down from generation to generation, carrying the families’ stories and affections.
+The carnauba weaving technique has Indigenous origins and has been passed down from generation to generation, carrying with it the families’ stories and traditions.

-After being harvested, the fiber is sun-dried, dyed, and woven, transforming into beautiful baskets, trays, and placemats — unique and exclusive pieces!
+After harvesting, the fiber is sun-dried, dyed, and woven into beautiful baskets, trays, and placemats — each one a unique and exclusive piece.

 Use

-Multifunctional, it can be used with towels, throws, plants, dried flowers, and various objects.
+Multifunctional, can be used for towels, throws, plants, dried flowers, and assorted objects.

 Product Care

-A natural product that may change shape with excessive exposure to sun and water.
+A natural product that may alter its shape with excessive exposure to sun or water.